3 days cycling, 382km

-Back-road climbs, classic climbs, flying descents, Alpine views, camper-vans lining the Izoard and Iseran summits: you have it all here.
+Back-road climbs, classic climbs, flying descents, Alpine views, camper-vans lining the famous summits: you have it all in the Alps.

-If you’d love to give the Alps a go but are daunted by the scale of the Tour de France stages, this is for you.
-All transfers are included but if you’re feeling good (and game), you’re welcome to cycle full stages.
+If you’d love to give the Alps a go but are daunted by the scale of the full Tour de France stages, this is for you.

 Note on the Lite option: Some people love knowing they’ve completed full stages; others love knowing they’ll finish before dinner.
 For us, there’s no better or worse and everyone will be welcomed as equals… because if you’re happy cycling, we’re happy for you.